Student Handbook

 Please notify The Collegiate Office immediately if your mailing address, phone number, or email address has changed.

 If your instructor is absent, the Office will post a class cancellation notice on the classroom door and your instructor will post a notice on Nexus.
-Please check the notice carefully for information on exactly which class(es) are cancelled and the assignment(s) to be completed.
+Please check the notice carefully for information on exactly which class(es) are canceled and the assignment(s) to be completed.

 In order to maintain balanced class sizes, we accommodate class changes after registration only for a valid reason.
 Please make an appointment with one of the Deans to discuss your situation.